Conference realignment was still going strong with a few ripple effects at the FCS level in 2011.

 - Sam Houston State @ New Mexico, 48-45 (1 OT)

 - Southern Utah @ UNLV, 41-16

+The home team is listed on the bottom of each matchup in the bracket below while an asterisk (*) denotes the number of overtime periods played if a game went to overtime.
 North Dakota State (14-1 Overall, 7-1 Missouri Valley Football Conference) began their dominance of the FCS level by winning their first FCS National Championship in the 2011 season.
-The Bison stifled the high powered Sam Houston State (14-1 Overall, 7-0 Southland Conference) offense in a 17-6 win.
+The Bison stifled the high-powered Sam Houston State (14-1 Overall, 7-0 Southland Conference) offense in a 17-6 win.

 There were no conference changes in effect for the 2011 season.